superfly/docs/networking/private-networking.html.md

 ### Troubleshooting

-Having trouble connecting to a Fly.io hosted resource?
-The Private Network VPN feature makes it easy for a local machine to establish a fast, reliable connection to a Fly.io organization.
-However, when you can't connect to something, it's helpful to establish a baseline of what is, or what is not, working.
+Having trouble connecting to a Fly.io hosted app?
+When you can't connect to something, it's helpful to establish a baseline of what is, or what is not, working.

 #### Am I connected to Fly.io VPN?